 In an ideal world, the language would be Arabic.
 Arabic is a refuge for anyone disenchanted by the arbitrariness of life; i.e. the apparent randomness of languages.
 Because Arabic makes sense.
 It has logic, it has a system.
 There is an underlying harmony and coherence.
 Arabic is like a perfect world in which everything is connected in a logical way.

 That being said, truth is that Arabic has been and still is the most arduous language journey I have embarked on.
-It is also very difficult to give recommendations for learning, because Arabic is not one but several languages.
-I have until now mainly focused on Standard Arabic, which I do not recommend.
+Arabic is not one but several languages and I have until now mainly focused on Standard Arabic, which I do not recommend.
 For me, retaining a language is for a large part a consequence of engagement with it verbally.
 Standard Arabic is not usually spoken by anyone so you don’t really get to practice, which is for most the only way to internalize a language.
 Plus, language skills are the most fun when you can use them for conversation with other people, opening up previously unintelligible worlds.

 Because I never stuck to one dialect, I have used uncountable books, websites and podcasts.
 What follows is a very incomplete overview of resources I have used and liked, both for Standard Arabic and for some of the dialects I have at some point in time tried my luck at.